Enhance marketing intelligence with AI-integrated data

 A good rule of thumb is a ROAS of 6x.
 It means that you are getting $6 back for every dollar you spend.

 For example, if you spent $100 on ads, and your revenue is $600, your ROAS is 6.
 The thing is that this does not tell you if you are profitable.
-In case you earn $600 in revenue, your total expense is $500, plus you spent $100 on ads, which means you’re not generating money.
+In case you earn $600 in total revenue, your total expense is $500, plus you spent $100 on ads, which means you’re not generating money.

 Let’s look at some ways you can improve your ad spend numbers.